container-job-runner/container-job-runner.github.io/_posts/quick-start/local-dev/2020-08-14-6-hello-world.md

 ## 2. c++

-In the current directory, create the file hello-world.cpp
+In the current directory, create the file hello-world.cpp  that contains

 ```cpp
 #include <iostream>